The Wall Street Journal is hiring a writer for our Heard on the Street column.

 Heard is the Journal's home for financial analysis and commentary.
 It’s a global team that writes sophisticated, quick and sharp commentary on markets, companies and economies.
 We question conventional wisdom and dig deeply into the numbers to give readers deep insights into business and investing.
 We have exposed scams, highlighted flaws in corporate strategy and, occasionally, tilted at windmills.

-The job will be based in a major Asian city like New Delhi, Mumbai or Singapore.
+The job will be based in a major South Asian or East Asian financial center.
 You will report to Asia Heard on the Street Editor.
 Please submit a cover letter describing your experience and interest in this job, a detailed resume, and a half-dozen clips with explanations about what the stories show about your capabilities.

 Dow Jones , Making Careers Newsworthy